-The job of wereviewresorts.com is to find and review for you the best all inclusive resorts in the Caribbean and surrounds, a list we aim to update each year.
+Our job at wereviewresorts.com is to find and review for you the best all-inclusive resorts in The Caribbean and surrounds, reviews we aim to update on a yearly basis.

 Note: We do not encourage uninvited submissions/requests for inclusion on behalf of resorts and will never accept inducements of any kind.

 Though Butlin’s holiday camps in Britain were doing something relatively similar in the 1930s, the modern all-inclusive beach resort is generally seen to have begun in 1950, when Belgian entrepreneur Gerard Blitz founded the Club Mediterranee/Club Med company.